 - Build a community with their peers

-Participants in the Communities of Professional Practice are strongly encouraged to take CAS 171 (2-credit hours; recommended for sophomores) and CAS 271 (2-credit hours; recommended for juniors/seniors) — BOTH courses offered this Fall 2020 and in the upcoming 2021-2022 academic year:
+Participants in the Communities of Professional Practice are strongly encouraged to take CAS 171 (2-credit hours; recommended for sophomores) and CAS 271 (2-credit hours; recommended for juniors/seniors) — BOTH courses will be offered Fall 2021:

 The Art & Science of Your College Journey I (CAS 171) and II (CAS 271):

 The college experience and entry into young adulthood is a journey marked by ambiguity and uncertainty.
 Scholars across disciplines—philosophy, psychology, sociology, etc.—have grappled with this uncertainty.
 Students in this course will engage in active sense-making to more intentionally navigate their college journey.
 Specifically, students will read and apply interdisciplinary scholarship to answer questions such as: How do you define meaning in your life?
 What motivates you?
 How do individuals thrive and flourish in their pursuits?
 What are your personal and professional goals?
 How can the arts and sciences education facilitate your goal achievement?
 This course is intended for students who are thinking about participating in one of the communities of professional practice or designing their own plan of study in order to reach professional goals.